gracwng/REU-Hearing-Loss-Project/Procedure.md

 # How to Replicate This Project

-**Before replicating this project**, it's recommended to read the associated paper for a comprehensive understanding located in the `documents` folder.
+**Before replicating this project**, it's recommended to read the associated paper for a comprehensive understanding located in the `documents` folder (documents/Grace Wang Hearing Loss Project paper.pdf)

 ## Obtaining Scalp Map Images